 The followings are entities that have had transactions with the Group during the periods covered in the consolidated financial statements.

-Name of related party Relationship with the Group Taiwan Biophotonic Corporation (tBPC) An associate (note) Yu-Teng, Li Essential related party (tBPC director)
+Name of related party Relationship with the Group Taiwan Biophotonic Corporation (tBPC) An associate (note1) Yu-Teng, Li Substantial related party (tBPC's director)(note2)

-note: Listed as the subsidiaries of consolidated financial statements since April, 2022.
+note1: Listed as the subsidiaries of consolidated financial statements since April, 2022.